-- g.
-MCCPL did not discuss the Loan Insurance or Motor Equity Insurance Products with Mr Wilkinson;; - h.
-MCCPL then presented documents to Mr Wilkinson to sign in order to effect the purchase of the Vehicle and the Finance and which provided for his purchase of the Loan Insurance and Motor Equity Insurance (Wilkinson paperwork);

-- MCCPL did not orally inform Mr Wilkinson that the Wilkinson paperwork also provided for his purchase of the Loan Insurance and Motor Equity Insurance and Mr Wilkinson was unaware of that fact; - j.
-Mr Wilkinson signed the Wilkinson paperwork in the belief that it provided for the purchase of the Falcon, the comprehensive car insurance and direct debit arrangement, and Finance through the Esanda Loan but was unaware that he had also agreed to purchase Loan Insurance and Motor Equity Insurance and for those products to be added to the Finance MCCPL had arranged.
+- fa.MCCPL did not inform Mr Wilkinson that it had also arranged for a direct debitto Mr Wilkinson's bank account for the purchase of an Extended Warranty (MrWilkinson's Add-On Insurance Products); - g.
+MCCPL did not discuss the Loan Insurance, or Motor Equity Insurance, or Extended Warranty Products with Mr Wilkinson;; - MCCPL then presented documents to Mr Wilkinson to sign in order to effect the purchase of the Vehicle and the Finance and which provided for his purchase of the Loan Insurance, and-Motor Equity Insurance and Extended Warranty (Wilkinson paperwork); - MCCPL did not orally inform Mr Wilkinson that the Wilkinson paperwork also provided for his purchase of the Loan Insurance, and Motor Equity Insurance and Extended Warranty and Mr Wilkinson was unaware of that fact; - j.
+Mr Wilkinson signed the Wilkinson paperwork in the belief that it provided for the purchase of the Falcon, the comprehensive car insurance and direct debit arrangement for that comprehensive car insurance, and Finance through the Esanda Loan but was unaware that he had also agreed to purchase: (i) Loan Insurance and Motor Equity Insurance and for those products to be added to the Finance MCCPL had arranged; and (ii) the Extended Warranty.